-Missouri is home of the worlds largest fork, the worlds largest goose, and apparently there is a fish on a bike in Missouri.
+Missouri is home to the world’s largest fork, the world’s largest goose, and apparently, there is a fish on a bike in Missouri.
 Can only get better from here, right?

 Hodgson Mill Waterfall